-From the 3,000-carat Cullinan Diamond in South Africa, to Tanzania’s rare Queen of Kilimanjaro tanzanite stone –Africa is known to be home to some of the of the largest and most radiant precious gems ever found.
-We take a closer look at some of the continent’s biggest and best finds.
+From the 3,000-carat Cullinan Diamond in South Africa to Tanzania’s rare Queen of Kilimanjaro tanzanite stone – Africa is known to be home to some of the largest and most radiant precious gems ever found.

 #1.
 THE CULLINAN

 The Cullinan diamond is the big daddy of all the diamonds in the world.
-The precious gem is the largest rough diamond ever found, weighing over 3,ooo carats.
+The precious gem is the largest rough diamond ever found, weighing over 3,000 carats.

 Found at a mine in South Africa in 1905, the gem was divided into smaller stones.
 The largest, Cullinan I, is popularly known as the Great Star of Africa.
 It’s currently the second largest polished diamond in the world and is placed in the Sceptre with the Cross, part of the British Crown Jewels.

 Cullinan II, also known as the Lesser Star of Africa – and weighs more than 300 carats – is also part of the British Crown Jewels.

 #2.QUEEN OF KILIMANJARO